Topic Hub

 A production-oriented workflow for finding slow SQL, reading signals, and choosing the right fix.

-A practical production workflow for finding slow SQL queries, reading plans, picking the right fix, and avoiding fake optimizations.
+A production workflow for finding slow SQL queries, reading EXPLAIN plans, choosing fixes, and proving the endpoint improved.

 Why Database Indexes Didn’t Fix Your Slow Query